Causal Inference Under Approximate Neighborhood Interference: Approximate Neighborhood Interference

 The model defines potential outcomes $Y_i(\bm{D})$ through its reduced form

 \citep[e.g.][eq.\ (6), assuming $\bm{A}$ is connected]{bramoulle2009identification}, where $\bm{Y} = (Y_i)_{i=1}^n$, $\bm{\varepsilon}$ is similarly defined, and $\tilde{\bm{A}}$ is the row-normalized version of $\bm{A}$ (divide each row by its sum).
 The third term roughly says that the impact of treatments assigned to $k$-neighbors is exponentially down-weighted by $\beta^k$.
-This suggests the following result.
+This leads to the following result.

-\begin{proposition} If responses are realized according to the linear-in-means model, then there exists $C>0$ such that \autoref{aani} holds with $\theta_{n,s} \leq C \abs{\beta}^s$ for all $n$. \end{proposition}
+\begin{proposition} If responses are realized according to the linear-in-means model, then there exists $C>0$ such that \autoref{aani} holds with $\theta_{n,s} \leq C \abs{\beta}^s$ for all $n,s$. \end{proposition}